owenthewizard/samotop/samotop/README.md

 ## Status

-Reaching stable.
 You can implement your own mail service and plug it in, focusing on features and not the protocol itself or boilerplate.
 The API builds on async/await to offer a convenient asynchronous interface.
 We've got a decent SMTP command parser written as a PEG grammar.